 This use case is to study the enhancements to support for energy consumption and energy efficiency monitoring, estimation and reporting at per network slice (as defined in TS 23.501 [8]) granularity.

-Editor’s note: This use case could be updated subject to conclusions of SA2 study (FS_EnergySys_Ph2) in TR 23.700-67 [9].

 5.2.1.2 Potential requirements

 PREQ-Energy_Reporting_Network_Slice-1: The 3GPP management system should be able to estimate and report the energy consumption at per network slice granularity.